Vermilion Energy Inc. (VET) Stock: Analyzing the Market Value

 VET’s Market Performance

-VET’s stock has risen by 4.66% in the past week, with a monthly drop of -1.56% and a quarterly drop of -11.36%.
-The volatility ratio for the week is 3.53% while the volatility levels for the last 30 days are 4.98% for Vermilion Energy Inc. The simple moving average for the last 20 days is 2.97% for VET stock, with a simple moving average of -31.12% for the last 200 days.
+VET’s stock has risen by 2.28% in the past week, with a monthly rise of 2.05% and a quarterly drop of -10.26%.
+The volatility ratio for the week is 2.61% while the volatility levels for the last 30 days are 4.09% for Vermilion Energy Inc. The simple moving average for the last 20 days is 6.61% for VET’s stock, with a simple moving average of -28.47% for the last 200 days.

-Volatility was left at 4.98%, however, over the last 30 days, the volatility rate increased by 3.53%, as shares sank -1.05% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.90% lower at present.
+Volatility was left at 4.09%, however, over the last 30 days, the volatility rate increased by 2.61%, as shares surge +9.93% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.50% lower at present.

 Stock Fundamentals for VET